-Until 2016, trade secret litigation was governed by state, rather than federal statute.
-The Defend Trade Secrets Act of 2016 brought trade secret litigation into the federal courthouse.
+Until 2016, trade secret litigation was governed by the state, rather than federal statute.
+The Defend Trade Secrets Act of 2016 brought trade secret litigation to the federal cause of action.
 Trade secret misappropriation often resembles trademark and copyright infringement with respect to the elements of damages courts award; however, rights associated with trade secrets are markedly different from rights associated with other intellectual property.
 A trade secret owner cannot exclude others from recreating the trade secret through legal and legitimate means.

 Valuation of trade secrets can be a difficult task: how is value assigned to this type of intellectual property?
 How can one find an IP valuation expert who understands the acceptable financial or economic methods to properly evaluate damage?
 At Hampton IP, we understand and utilize all acceptable damage valuation methodologies to help provide indisputable evidence and litigation support.